XpiritBV/ContainerWorkshop-Docs/Lab11-BlueGreen.md

 # Lab 11 Blue/Green deployments on Kubernetes with Contour

-During this lab, you will become familiar with Kubernetes networking concepts, like Service and Ingress.
+During this lab, you will become familiar with Kubernetes networking concepts, like services and ingress.

 Goals for this lab:
 - Gain an understanding of basic networking concepts in Kubernetes.
-- Learn how to use Ingress to expose Services based on routing keys.
+- Learn how to use Ingress to expose services based on routing keys.
 - Run multiple versions of a workload on Kubernetes concurrently, combined with traffic routing to perform [Blue/Green testing](https://martinfowler.com/bliki/BlueGreenDeployment.html).

 ## Prerequisites